 Lou Gehrig of the New York Yankees, first to appear on a "Wheaties" cereal package, back of box, 1934.

-Wheaties is the name of a breakfast cereal created in 1922 after an accidental spill of a wheat bran mixture onto a hot stove.
+Wheaties is the name of a breakfast cereal created in 1922 after a mixture of wheat bran accidentally spilled onto a hot stove producing some crispy flakes.
 The fortunate accident occurred at a Minnesota company named Washburn Crosby, later known as General Mills.
 A wheat-flake cereal was soon fashioned and sold as “Washburn’s Gold Medal Whole Wheat Flakes.”
 After a time, the cereal was more simply named Wheaties.
 Early on in Wheaties’ marketing, the cereal began an association with sports, and baseball in particular.
 In 1927, Wheaties advertising appeared on a billboard at Nicollet Park, then home the Minneapolis Millers minor league baseball team.
 The first slogan for the cereal, credited to Minneapolis ad man, Knox Reeves, became: “Wheaties – The Breakfast of Champions.”

 Wheaties’ marketing was soon bolstered by hiring professional sports stars to lend their names and likenesses to the cereal’s adver- tising campaigns.
 By 1934, the General Mills Company began including pictures of athletes on its Wheaties cereal boxes to help sell the cereal and establish Wheaties as a brand name.
 In 1934, the first sports figures to appear on the Wheaties cereal box were baseball stars – Lou Gehrig of the New York Yankees, as shown above, and Jimmie Fox of the Philadelphia Athletics, shown later below.
 They were followed that year by female aviator Elinor Smith and tennis star Ellsworth Vines.
 Initially, and for nearly the next twenty years, the athletes were depicted on the back of the Wheaties box or on its side panels.
 Athletes appearing on the front of the Wheaties box would not begin until the 1950s.